CROI 2027 Chair and Vice Chairs

 Raphael J. Landovitz, MD, MSc

-Dr Landovitz is a Professor of Medicine and Interim Chief of the Division of Infectious Diseases at the University of California Los Angeles, and Director of the UCLA Center for Clinical AIDS Research & Education.
+Dr Landovitz is a Professor of Medicine, Chief of the Division of Infectious Diseases at the University of California Los Angeles, and Director of the UCLA Center for Clinical AIDS Research & Education.
 His work includes clinical trials, implementation science, and social science.
-He has a particular research focus in agents for preexposure prophylaxis, including long-acting and extended-release agents and their advantages and liabilities, as well as their implementation and optimization of HIV testing algorithms, and selection of ART regimens in the context of PrEP breakthoughs.
-He is an incoming MPI of the HIV Prevention Trials Network.
+He has a particular research focus in agents for preexposure prophylaxis (PrEP), including long-acting and extended-release agents and their advantages and liabilities, as well as the implementation and optimization of HIV testing algorithms and the selection of ART regimens in the context of PrEP breakthoughs.
+He is the MPI of the HIV Prevention Trials Network (HPTN).

 Research Focus: Optimization of the use of antiviral agents for both HIV therapeutics and HIV prevention